-Granted, the ferries move slowly, but they are (occasionally) the most direct means of getting from point A to B in Walt Disney World and Universal Orlando.
-Plus, these modes of transportation offer prime photo ops of the parks' surroundings and entrances.
+Granted, the ferries move slowly, but they are (occasionally) the most direct means of getting from point A to point B in Walt Disney World and Universal Orlando.
+Plus, these modes of transportation offer prime photo ops of the parks' surroundings and entrances, not to mention giving your feet a break.
 You'll find them at docks around the lakes near main ticket centers or affiliated resorts.
 Water taxi services on the Universal Orlando Resort grounds are free for guests staying on-site, while ferry services at Walt Disney World Resort are complimentary for all visitors.
 Most ferries and water taxis depart in 15- or 30-minute intervals.

 |Disney's Magical Express||

 Disney's Magical Express – Walt Disney World Resort's complimentary airport shuttle service – runs between Orlando International Airport and select Disney properties, but you have to schedule the shuttle when finalizing room reservations or by calling your hotel's booking agent before you arrive.
 This free shuttle service is available to resort guests between 5 a.m. and 10 p.m. daily.
 Complimentary luggage delivery is also included but may take up to three hours after arrival to be delivered to your room.
 Make sure to put your MagicBands in your carry-on, as you'll need them to check in to your hotel.

 Explore More of Orlando-Walt Disney World

 Zach WatsonApril 18, 2019